Young Goodman Brown: Plot

 The story begins at dusk in Salem Village, Massachusetts as young Goodman Brown leaves Faith, his wife of three months, for some unknown errand in the forest.
 Faith pleads with her husband to stay with her, but he insists that the journey must be completed that night.
 In the forest he meets an older man, dressed in a similar manner and bearing a physical resemblance to himself.
 The man carries a black serpent-shaped staff.
 Deeper in the woods, the two encounter Goody Cloyse, an older woman, whom Young Goodman had known as a boy and who had taught him his catechism.
 Cloyse complains about the need to walk; the older man throws his staff on the ground for the woman and quickly leaves with Brown.

 Other townspeople inhabit the woods that night, traveling in the same direction as Goodman Brown.
 When he hears his wife's voice in the trees, he calls out but is not answered.
 He then runs angrily through the forest, distraught that his beautiful Faith is lost somewhere in the dark, sinful forest.
 He soon stumbles upon a clearing at midnight where all the townspeople assembled.
 At the ceremony, which is carried out at a flame-lit altar of rocks, the newest acolytes are brought forth—Goodman Brown and Faith.
 They are the only two of the townspeople not yet initiated.
 Goodman Brown calls to heaven and Faith to resist and instantly the scene vanishes.
-Arriving back at his home in Salem the next morning, Goodman Brown is uncertain whether the previous night's events were real or a dream, but he is deeply shaken, and his belief he lives in a Christian community is distorted.
+Arriving back at his home in Salem the next morning, Goodman Brown is uncertain whether the previous night's events were real or a dream, but he is deeply shaken, and his belief that he lives in a devout Christian community is unsettled.
 He loses his faith in his wife, along with all of humanity.
-He lives his life an embittered and suspicious cynic, wary of everyone around him.
-The story concludes: "And when he had lived long, and was borne to his grave... they carved no hopeful verse upon his tombstone, for his dying hour was gloom."
+He lives out the rest of his life as an embittered and suspicious cynic, wary of everyone around him.
+The story concludes: "And when he had lived long, and was borne to his grave...they carved no hopeful verse upon his tombstone, for his dying hour was gloom."